Back To Homepage

 The Castle Walk was really just that, a walk, which could go the entire length of a hall or ballroom, while the Lady danced continuously backwards (which before was taboo, as the men were the ones to go backwards) except for certain patterns.

-The dance basically consists of walking in a circle, square, zig-zag, figure eight, and serpentine line of dance, etc. The Arm was under the ladies arm but a little higher than normal during the time and the dance was supposed to have the "I DON'T CARE flair about it while being danced and was not to become difficult in the steps altho the lady was supposed to stay up on her toes the entire time.
-The dance came with many variations.
-It was "Quite The Thing".
+The dance basically consists of walking in a circle, square, zigzag, figure eight, and serpentine line of dance, etc. The Arm was under the ladies arm but a little higher than normal during the time and the dance was supposed to have the "I DON'T CARE flair about it while being danced and was not to become difficult in the steps altho the lady was supposed to stay up on her toes the entire time.
+The dance came with many variations...
+It was "Quite The Thing" in its time.
 The Castle Walk replaced the Fish Walk in popularity.

 James Reese Europe and Ford Dabney wrote most of the Castles music including the Castle Walk.
 The Castles supposedly introduced the dance at Louis Martin's in New York in 1912.
 The Castles worked there quite often.